nmroulu/Spinguin/README.md

-# HypPy
+# Spinguin

 ## Description
-HypPy is a spin-dynamics package for Python tailored for hyperpolarization experiments.
-It provides tools for performing spin-dynamics simulations using restricted basis sets, allowing the use of large spin systems of more than 10 spins on a relatively weak hardware.
-HypPy supports the simulation of coherent dynamics, relaxation, and chemical exchange.
+Spinguin is an intuitive Python package for versatile numerical spin-dynamics simulations.
+It provides tools for performing spin-dynamics simulations using restricted basis sets, allowing the use of large spin systems of more than 10 spins on a consumer-level hardware.
+Spinguin supports the simulation of coherent dynamics, relaxation, and chemical exchange.

 ## Installation

 ### Requirements
-HypPy has been developed and tested using Python 3.11.9 with the following versions of the freely-available modules:
+Spinguin has been developed and tested using Python 3.11.9 with the following versions of the freely-available modules:
 - `numpy`: 1.26.4
 - `scipy`: 1.14.1
 - `sympy`: 1.13.1
 - `cython`: 3.0.11

-While it is not required to use the exact same versions, it is not quaranteed that the program works properly on other versions.
+While it is not required to use the exact same versions, it is not quaranteed that the program works properly on more recent versions.

 ### Install using the prebuilt wheel
 1. Download the prebuild wheel (.whl file).
 Ensure that the python version and the platform matches your system.
-For example, `hyppy-1.0-cp311-cp311-win_amd64.whl`, requires Python version 3.11 and Windows.
+For example, `spinguin-1.0-cp311-cp311-win_amd64.whl`, requires Python version 3.11 and Windows.
 If there are no compatible wheels, the installation must be performed using the source distribution.
 2. Install using pip:
     ```bash
-    pip install hyppy-1.0-cpXXX-cpXXX-PLATFORM.whl
+    pip install spinguin-1.0-cpXXX-cpXXX-PLATFORM.whl
     ```
 ### Install using the source distribution
 1. Ensure that `build` is installed: